masteringmodernpayments/book/initial_app.md

 $ rake test
 ```

-I'm going to use [PostgreSQL][postgresql] for the example app because that's what I know best, it's what [Heroku][heroku] provides for free, and it's what I suggest to everyone who asks.
+I'm going to use [PostgreSQL][initial-app-postgresql] for the example app because that's what I know best, it's what [Heroku][initial-app-heroku] provides for free, and it's what I suggest to everyone who asks.
 If you want to use a different database, feel free to substitute.
 Any `ActiveRecord`-compatible database should be sufficient.

 ## Authentication

 Eventually we're going to want to be able to authenticate users and admins.
-The example is going to use a gem named [Devise][devise] which handles everything user-related out of the box.
+The example is going to use a gem named [Devise][initial-app-devise] which handles everything user-related out of the box.
 Add it to your `Gemfile`:

 ```ruby
 gem 'devise', '~> 2.2.4'